koajs/jwt/README.md

 This lets downstream middleware make decisions based on whether `ctx.state.user` is set.

-If you prefer to use another ctx key for the decoded data, just pass in `key`, like so:
+If you prefer to use another ctx.state key for the decoded data, just pass in `key`, like so:
 ```js
 app.use(jwt({ secret: 'shared-secret', key: 'jwtdata' }));
 ```